Ken-Alviola/individual_project/README.md

 ---------------------------------------------------
 ### Project Takeaways
 - Not enough observations to create a better performing model than baseline
-- Data is skewed towards passing chips
+- Data is skewed towards passing wafers
 - Clustering might have helped
 - With so many undescriptive features it will require a lot more time to determine which ones are actually important